 Recording of a 90-minute CLE video webinar with Q&A

-This CLE course will focus on what evidence a court may consider when ruling on a plaintiff's motion to certify a class action.
-In particular, panelists will discuss whether such courts are limited to considering only admissible evidence or whether, when determining certification, the court may consider evidence that it would exclude at trial.
-The panel will review the existing split among the circuits, discuss the various rationales, and offer best practices and strategies for opposing or narrowing class certification both in jurisdictions that have not yet taken a side and those that have.
+This CLE webinar will discuss what evidence courts in different circuits can, will, or may consider when ruling on a motion to certify a class under Federal Rule 23.
+The panel will review the existing split among the circuits regarding whether courts should entertain only admissible evidence or whether they may consider evidence that would be excluded at trial, the differing rationales in the circuits, and then offer best practices and strategies for opposing or narrowing class certification both in jurisdictions that have not yet taken a side and those that have.

 - Fact evidence

 - Must be admissible